jyoung0930/Password-Generator/README.md

 # Password Generator [September 23rd 2022]

-This project is one the intermediate Javascrpit challenges from [Frontend Mentor](https://www.frontendmentor.io/).
+This project is one of the intermediate Javascrpit challenges from [Frontend Mentor](https://www.frontendmentor.io/).

 ## Table of contents